Grumman OV-1 Mohawk: United States Army

-U.S. Army OV-1s were retired from Europe in 1992, from Korea in September 1996, and finally in the United States in 1996, superseded by newer systems, newer aircraft, and the evolution of reconnaissance satellites.
+U.S. Army OV-1s were retired from Europe in 1992, from South Korea in September 1996, and finally in the United States in 1996, superseded by newer systems, newer aircraft, and the evolution of reconnaissance satellites.
 The OV-1 was primarily replaced by the EO-5C, a militarized version of the de Havilland Canada Dash 7 turboprop airliner equipped with a SLAR system, until the U.S. Air Force's Northrop Grumman E-8 Joint STARS (Joint Surveillance Target Attack Radar System) aircraft became fully operational.

 As of 2011, Alliant Techsystems partnered with the Broadbay Group and Mohawk Technologies of Florida in a venture to return an armed, modernized version of the OV-1D to operational use as a counter-insurgency aircraft.
 A demonstrator was equipped with a FLIR Star Safire turret and a ventral, trainable M230 chain gun.

 Argentine Army

-The Argentine Army Aviation received twenty-three OV-1 in the 1990s.
+The Argentine Army Aviation received twenty-three OV-1s in the 1990s.
 Ten were operational and the rest were used for spare parts.
 They became inactive and retired from use in 2015.